godot-jolt/godot-jolt/docs/settings.md

         result in things like <code>RigidBody3D</code> sinking into triangle edges or
         <code>move_and_slide</code> behaving in weird ways when going over or pressing up against
         triangle edges.
+        <br><br>Note that this setting has no effect when using the "Use Enhanced Internal Edge
+        Removal" setting.
       </td>
     </tr>
     <tr>